nasri-lab/security/labs/lab3-en.md

 ### Step 2: Salting Passwords Using Custom Code

-To salt passwords manually in your code:
+To salt passwords manually in your code (in user add  page):
-1. When adding a new user (in the add_user.php file), create a **salt** string.
+1. When adding a new user, create a **salt** string.
 2. Before hashing the password, append the salt to it, then hash the result.
 3. Store both the salt and the hashed password (add a `salt` column to the **account** table).

-When verifying login credentials:
+When verifying login credentials (in the login page):
 1. First, locate the login row using the email only.
+So, update the SQL Query `SELECT ...
+WHERE email like ...`
 2. Retrieve the salt.
 3. Concatenate the salt and the entered password, then hash the result.
 4. Compare the hashed salted password with the password stored in the `password` column.